6cloudguy/cybsec-jrny/README.md

 - 💻 Made a basic **Under Construction** Portfolio (available above).
 - 🔹 Continuing the module **File transfer** in HTB
 - 🛠️ Submitted a ***Medium*** Coding-Challenge on HTB
+- 🤷🏻‍♂️ The Linkedin path got cancelled and when I asked around, heard that it was some issues btwn linkedin and KDISC

 ### Week 3 (Jul 14 – Jul 20)
 - 🏆 Became `Bronze tier` in HTB Season-8